BMark1213/The-Anachronism-Campaign/Main Story Points/Universe Creation.md

 	  data-img = 'Base Info Folder/Images/Graphics/Creation.jpg'
 	  data-type='range'
 	  data-end='0'>
-	The Warden creates the multiverse and becomes the soul watcher of all the timelines.
+	The Universe is created along with the multiverse and becomes The Warden soul watcher of all the timelines.
 </span>